LCCP TIMES

 ♥♥

 The Health Department as well as Community Care Licensing will not let us attempt to distinguish whether the symptoms are caused by COVID-19 or another cause, such as allergies or a common cold.
 Any of the symptoms listed on the “Safer Practices and Sick Child Amendment –COVID-19” form will prevent a child from attending school.
 If you need another copy of the form, please let me know.
-We all need to work together to keep everyone safe and healthy.

 Additionally, our policy is designed to protect the well-being of all the children, as well as the staff.
 When there are symptoms of illness or other indications that a child is not well enough for group activities, arrangement must be made for their care at home.
 If your child becomes at school, they will be isolated, and you will be called to pick up your child.
 Exposure to communicable disease should be promptly reported.
 By the same token, the school will notify you when your child has been exposed to an infectious disease.